-ANNAPOLIS, Md., March 18, 2013 /PRNewswire-USNewswire/ -- In a special ceremony before the Brigade of Midshipmen, the Superintendent, Vice Admiral Michael Miller '74, USN; and Admiral Robert J. Natter '67, USN, (Ret.), chairman of the Board of Trustees of the U.S. Naval Academy Alumni Association; will recognize and honor four Naval Academy graduates for lifelong achievement with the United States Naval Academy Alumni Association Distinguished Graduate Award on March 22 at 4:30 p.m. in Alumni Hall at the Naval Academy.
-Each recipient of the 2013 Distinguished Graduate Award has demonstrated commitment to a lifetime of service and has made significant contributions to the U.S. Naval Academy, the Navy, the Marine Corps, and the nation.
+ANNAPOLIS, Md., March 22, 2011 /PRNewswire-USNewswire/ -- In a special ceremony before the entire Brigade of Midshipmen, the Superintendent, Vice Admiral Michael Miller '74, USN, and Admiral Steve Abbot '66 USN, (Ret.), chairman of the Board of Trustees of the U.S. Naval Academy Alumni Association, will recognize and honor four Naval Academy graduates for lifelong achievement with the United States Naval Academy Alumni Association Distinguished Graduate Award on Friday, March 25 at 4:30 p.m. in Alumni Hall at the Naval Academy.
+Each recipient of the 2011 Distinguished Graduate Award has demonstrated commitment to a lifetime of service and has made significant contributions to the Navy/Marine Corps and the nation.

-"Our 2013 Distinguished Graduates join an elite group of leaders who serve as a true example to today's Brigade of Midshipmen," said Byron Marchant '78, president and CEO, U.S. Naval Academy Alumni Association and Foundation.
-"They are the embodiment of the Naval Academy mission and represent a range of achievement and service to the Naval Academy community and the country."
+"Our 2011 Distinguished Graduates join an elite group of leaders who serve as a true example to today's midshipmen," said Byron Marchant '78, president of the U.S. Naval Academy Alumni Association.
+"They have lived lives true to the Naval Academy mission and represent a range of achievement and service to the Naval Academy community and the country."

 Rear Admiral Robert H. Shumaker, Class of 1956